valgene/valgene-cli/README.md

 ### Then

-it will generate a Validator, Dto and some Exception classes:
+it will generate a Validator, DTO and some Exception classes:

 ```bash
 valgene --template php5.5 --spec petstore-expanded.yaml --option 'php.namespace:\My\PetStore\Api'